What this filing does

 Day 28–32

-MCA acknowledges the filing.
-The new authorised capital is recorded against your CIN and shows in your master data.
+The Registrar acknowledges the filing.
+The new authorised capital is recorded against the company's identity number and shows up in the Ministry's master data.

 What it costs